elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 Notice doctests have limitations.
 When you cannot doctest a function, because it relies on state or side-effects, we recommend developers to include examples directly without the `iex>` prompt.

+## Documentation != Comments

+Elixir treats documentation and code comments as different concepts.
+Documentation are for users of your Application Programming Interface (API), be it your co-worker or your future self.
+Modules and functions must always be documented if they are part of your API.

+Code comments are for developers reading the code.
+They are useful to mark improvements, leave notes for developers reading the code (for example, you decided to not call a function due to a bug in a library) and so forth.

+In other words, documentation is required, code comments are optional.

 ## Privacy

+Elixir does not allow developers to document private functions.
+That's because private functions only exist inside the module that define them and cannot be accessed externally.

-Elixir allows developers to hide both modules and functions from the documentation by setting the doc attribute to false:
+Luckily, Elixir allows developers to hide modules and functions from the documentation.
+For example, one common practice for documenting internal behaviour is to set the `@moduledoc` attribute to false while documenting each function:

     defmodule MyApp.Hidden do
       @moduledoc false

+      @doc """
+      This does something.
+      """
-      def this_will_be_ignored_by_tools do
+      def function_that_wont_be_part_of_docs do
         # ...
       end
     end

-Notice that, although developers can add `@doc false` to functions, it does not make the function private:
+Similarly, developers can add `@doc false` to functions they do not want to publicly expose:

     defmodule MyApp.Sample do
       @doc false
       def add(a, b), do: a + b
     end

+However keep in mind adding `@doc false` does not make the function private.
 The function above can still be invoked as `MyApp.Sample.add(1, 2)`.
 Not only that, if the `MyApp.Sample` is imported, the `add/2` function will also be imported into the caller.
 For those reasons, be cautious when adding `@doc false` to functions, instead prefer one of:

   * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
-In fact, you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
+Remember you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

   * Start the function name with underscores, for example, `__add__/2`, and add `@doc false`.
-The compiler does not import functions with underscore and the underscore will hint users to be wary of using then.
+The compiler does not import functions with underscore and the underscore will hint of its intended private usage.

-## Documentation != Comments

-Elixir treats documentation and code comments as different concepts.
-Documentation are for users of your API, be it your co-worker or your future self.
-Modules and functions must always be documented if they are part of your application public interface (API).

-Code comments are for developers reading the code.
-They are useful to mark improvements, leave notes for developers reading the code (for example, you decided to not call a function due to a bug in a library) and so forth.

-In other words, documentation is required, code comments are optional.

 ## Code.get_docs/2